What is the small companies’ exemption for off-payroll rules?

 The IR35 rules must be applied from the start of the tax year following the financial year in which the turnover limit is exceeded, provided that financial year ended at least 9 months before.

-Similar rules apply to sole traders but the test is based on the calendar year ending before the start of the tax year.
+Similar rules apply to sole traders, but the test is based on the calendar year ending before the start of the tax year.

 Groups structures and joint ventures

 Where a business is in a group structure or part of a joint venture, as determined by the IR35 rules, the small business test will need to be applied to the group as a whole and will apply to the aggregate turnover and balance sheet total of all connected entities or persons.
-This is to avoid medium or large sized companies setting up smaller subsidiary companies to engage workers with the aim of avoiding the requirement to apply the IR35 rules.
+This is to avoid medium or large sized companies setting up smaller subsidiary companies

 Key points